Logiqx/gps-guides/sessions/contacts/gp3s/README.md

 ## GP3S Tracks

-All of the data and Excel files for these sessions can be found on [GitHub](https://github.com/Logiqx/gps-guides),

 ### 20220212-fenix-7

-Observed the FIT file only contains enhanced_speed so can;t be loaded into GPSResults 6.185.
+Observed the FIT file only contains enhanced_speed so can't be loaded into GPSResults 6.185.

 Fenix 7 has a speed resolution of 10 mm/s, same as the Fenix 5.